Jackson Jobe

 Jackson William Jobe (born July 30, 2002) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2024.
+Jobe was selected by the Tigers with the third overall pick in the 2021 MLB draft, and made his MLB debut in 2024.

 Amateur career

 Jobe attended Heritage Hall School in Oklahoma City, Oklahoma, where he played football and baseball.
 He committed to play college baseball at Ole Miss.
 In 2018, his sophomore year, he was the starting quarterback for the football team and led them to an OSSAA AAA State Championship.
 During the summer of 2020, he participated in the Perfect Game All-American Classic at Chickasaw Bricktown Ballpark in Oklahoma City.
 As a senior in 2021, he threw two no-hitters and went 9–1 with a 0.13 ERA, five walks, and 122 strikeouts over 52 1/3 innings pitched, leading Heritage Hall to a state championship.
 He also batted .469 with six home runs and 38 RBIs.
 He was subsequently named the Oklahoma Gatorade Player of the Year.